Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Swizzle-Node.md

 ## Description

-Creates a new vector using the same elements as the input vector (the dimension of the output vector depends on the input mask length).
-The channels of the output vector are the same as the input vector but re-ordered according to the input mask value on the node.
-This is called swizzling.
+Reorders the elements of the input vector as you specify in the input mask.
+The length of the input mask determines the dimensions of the output vector.

-The dimension of the output vector depends on the length of input mask value.
-Input mask value that contains channel(s) not exist in the input vector will be flagged as "Invalid Mask".
+The error "Invalid Mask" indicates an input mask value which includes one or more channels that do not exist in the input vector.

 ## Ports